Alao64/DecodeLabs/week-3/README.md

 ## Dataset

-**Source:** `online_retail.csv`
+**Source:**
-A transactional dataset from a UK-based online retailer, covering purchases between December 2010 and December 2011.
+A transactional dataset from a UK-based online retailer, covering purchases between December 2010 and December 2011.To run this notebook, download online_reail.xls from https://archive.ics.uci.edu/dataset/502/online+retail+ii, convert it to a csv file and place it in the week-3/ folder before running

 **Key features include:**